 If you want to donate plasma to help others in need, you will go through a screening

-process beforehand to make sure your blood is healthy and safe.
-If you qualify as
+process.
+This is to make sure your blood is healthy and safe.
+If you qualify as a

 During the actual blood donation process, your blood is drawn through a needle placed

 in a vein in one arm.
-Then a special machine separates the plasma (and often the platelets)
+A special machine separates the plasma and often the platelets

 from your blood sample.
 This process is called plasmapheresis.
 The remaining red blood

 cells and other blood components are then returned to your body, along with a little

 People with the blood type AB are in the greatest demand for plasma donation.
 They

 make up just 2 in 50 people, their plasma is universal.
 This means their plasma can